tweedegolf/storage-abstraction/publish/AdapterAmazonS3/README.md

 ```

-Note that this does _not_ work for S3 compatible services because the aws sdk doesn't read the endpoint from environment variables.
+Note that this does _not_ work for S3 compatible services because the AWS SDK doesn't read the endpoint from environment variables.

-Also, if you pass a value for `endpoint` in the config, for some reason aws sdk does read the environment variable `AWS_REGION` `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Also, if you pass a value for `endpoint` in the config, for some reason AWS SDK does read the environment variables `AWS_REGION` `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` anymore.

 So for S3 compatible services setting a value for `endpoint`, `accessKeyId` and `secretAccessKey` in the config is mandatory.

-For S3 compatible services `region` is mandatory as well but you don't have to pass this in the config because aws sdk always reads the `AWS_REGION` environment variable if no value is provided in the config.
+For S3 compatible services `region` is mandatory as well but you don't have to pass this in the config because AWS SDK always reads the `AWS_REGION` environment variable if no value is provided in the config.
 Note that the names of the regions may differ from service to service, see below.

-#### <a name='s3-compatible-storage'></a>S3 Compatible Storage
+### S3 Compatible Storage

 Cloudflare R2, Backblaze B2 and Cubbit are S3 compatible services.
 You can use the `AdapterAmazonS3` but you have to add a value for `endpoint` in the config.